 In the era of high-speed, ultra-technological connections, funiculars remain a means of transport that can still give emotions.
 From the historic funicular of the Mendola to the very modern one of Mondovì: here are a selection of 11 most beautiful in Italian funiculars.

 With a romantic and ancient flavor.
-The funiculars, those "trains" characterized by the use of a rope as a traction organ and the movement on one or more tracks, prodigies of the early twentieth century technique (revised and corrected over the decades), are an alternative and suggestive way to move in city (and not only).
+The funiculars, those “trains” characterized by the use of a rope as a traction organ and the movement on one or more tracks, prodigies of the early twentieth-century technique (revised and corrected over the decades), are an alternative and suggestive way to move in the city (and not only).

 Built where it was necessary to overcome a large difference in height, both for the transport of people and goods, today this fascinating type of transport is used by both commuters and tourists.
 Not only because, in some cases, it is the most comfortable way to move from one point to another, but also because, at times, they are a truly spectacular and exciting way to move.

-We have choosen some (functioning) funicular located across Italy, to travel with at least once in life.
+We have chosen some (functioning) funicular located across Italy, to travel with at least once in life.